MySQL Index Tuning Basics

 Number of records: Approximately 1 million items

-Since there are 1.06 million rows, a full scan is performed to retrieve all rows.
+There are 1.06 million rows, so a full scan is performed to retrieve all of them.

 prefecture_id